Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 ■Training and Educational Activities

-Toyoda Gosei conducts various training and education activities with the aim of raising and solidifying compliance awareness in every employee.
-Trainings are conducted by level in the company and by risks corresponding to the work.
 The level-specific trainings target new officers, new managers, mid-level employees, new employees and others as an opportunity to spread and deepen awareness of compliance at various career stages.
 Risk-specific training is conducted for specific risks.
 These trainings include training for transferees prior to overseas assignments, antitrust law training for people in sales and other business departments, training for sports clubs, and more.
 The training programs are proactive in incorporating online training so that a large number of eligible participants can participate.
+Educational tools are also prepared, including a Compliance Academy that is regularly published in the company newsletter, and Compliance Newsletter using various case study materials.

 List of Workshops/Education at Toyoda Gosei